 Each term, in the class newsletter, parents will be made aware of the curriculum being taught for the term.
-In addition, knowledge organisers are posted on the class blog.
+In addition, knowledge organisers are posted on the class page.
 These knowledge organisers give information about vocabulary, main points for learning and additional websites and activities to support children’s learning.

 Long Term Curriculum Plan